uawcob/course-overrides/README.md

 you can skip those migrations.
 The purpose of these migrations is to create an administrative view with an editable column for notes on request processing.

+If you are running a Linux server connecting to MS SQL Server, then you might be interested in the `php-sybase` package with [these configurations][15].

 Finally, there is a short [deploy script][14] to finish installation.

     ./deploy.bash